reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 }

 ```
 Here we have decorated the method `getUsers()` with `Transactional(readOnly = true)`.
 At runtime, all the invocations of this method will be sent to the read-replica.

+We can also see that we have not created any separate data source for the read-replica of our DB instance.
+With the read-replica support, Spring Cloud AWS JDBC searches for any read-replica that is created for the master DB instance and routes the read-only transactions to one of the available read-replicas.

 ## Configuring Fail-Over for High Availability